British Schools Museum: Recent years

-The buildings were listed as Grade II in 1975 for their importance as a site of historic school architecture.
-Mrs Jill Grey, a local educational historian, opened a small museum in one of the Edwardian classrooms.
+The "North Eastern block of buildings at the British Schools" was listed as Grade II* in 1975 for its importance as a site of historic school architecture.

+Jill Grey, a local educational historian, opened a small museum in one of the Edwardian classrooms.
 In July 1990 North Herts College left the site and Hertfordshire County Council put the buildings up for sale.
 The Hitchin British Schools Trust was formed and by 1994 were successful in purchasing the buildings.
 The trust, mainly through the efforts of volunteers, has restored the schoolrooms to reflect their original condition, and work continues to improve them.
 The museum is visited by adults and groups of children from all over the country who are interested in seeing how their ancestors were taught.

 The BBC filmed scenes from the 2010 children's television series Just William at Hitchin.